getyourway/flutter_gyw/README.md

 ## Drawings

+Here is a list of the different elements that can be shown on the screen.
+For more information on parameters and authorized values, feel free to look at the code documentation for more advanced details.

 ### 1. BlankScreen

 Fills the screen with a solid color.
 If no color is given, the screen will be filled with the last color used, useful for erasing parts of the screen.